jlin27/0x-docs-beta/docs/developer-resources/faqs-and-troubleshooting.md

 <details>

-<summary>How can I find the 0x API liquidity sources for each chain?</summary>
+<summary>How can I find the Swap API liquidity sources for each chain?</summary>

 Use the API endpoint `/swap/v1/sources` to get the liquidity sources per chain.
 You will need to specify the root-endpoint for the chain you are interested in, for example, [https://polygon.api.0x.org/swap/v1/sources](https://polygon.api.0x.org/swap/v1/sources) for the Polygon Network or [https://api.0x.org/swap/v1/sources](https://api.0x.org/swap/v1/sources) for Ethereum Mainnet.
-See the **0x API Swap**[introduction.md](../0x-swap-api/introduction.md "mention")for a full list of endpoints we support.&#x20;
+See the [Swap API References](/0x-swap-api/api-references/overview)for a full list of endpoints we support.

 </details>